-Nowadays, the demand of consumers and professionals drive the design complexity of cars, airplanes, ships and other mechanical equipment.
-An important aspect of product design is sound and vibration engineering.
+Nowadays, the demand of consumers and professionals drives the design complexity of cars, airplanes, ships, and other mechanical equipment.
+An essential aspect of product design is sound and vibration engineering.
 Because of its many technical challenges, this aspect is usually performed in the latest stage of product development.
-This leads to iterative design cycles, involving many physical prototypes, which can become costly and time consuming.
+This leads to iterative design cycles, involving many physical prototypes, which can become costly and time-consuming.
 In other words: product managers and engineers need a new game plan!

 The following video is a dive into our methodology.

 The VIBES Methodology allows engineers to couple measured FRFs with simulated FRFs.
-Engineers are able to use powerful hybrid modeling and simulation strategies with significant improvement in quality of sound and vibration prediction of complex products.
-Late-phase sound and vibration troubleshooting is avoided, fewer iterative design cycles are needed, saving time and resources.
-All in all making reliable full-vehicle models available earlier in the development process.
-VIBES.technology is the expert in the modular characterization of sound & vibration for automotive and high-tech industries.
+Engineers can use powerful hybrid modeling and simulation strategies with significant improvement in sound quality and vibration prediction of complex products.
+Late-phase sound and vibration troubleshooting are avoided, fewer iterative design cycles are needed, saving time and resources.
+All in all, making reliable full-vehicle models available earlier in the development process.
+VIBES is the expert in the modular characterization of sound & vibration for automotive and high-tech industries.
 We are leading experts in:

 VIBES has a modular approach towards sound & vibration design.
 This allows a clear separation of responsibilities and reduces the number of measurements required.

 Using the VIBES Methodology, a modular way of working, engineers obtain modular descriptions of individual components, with Blocked Forces being the independent quantities describing the active vibrations of the source.

 We proved the success of the VIBES Methodology in projects for several major players in industry and we are now leading experts in applying component-based TPA and Blocked Force technology.